graphistry/graphistry-cli/docs/threatmodel.md

 Graphistry is largely a standard enterprise webapp and uses modern design patterns, infrastructure, tools, & frameworks.

-Interesting surface areas include: use of GPUs, Jupyter notebooks, and the distinctions between authenticated users (privileged analyst teams) vs. network users (shared visualization recipients.)
+Interesting surface areas include: frontend & backend (app + system), the network, exported logs, the use of GPUs, and the distinctions between authenticated users (privileged analyst teams) vs. network users (shared visualization recipients.
+Beyond the scope of this document is securing non-Graphistry systems, e.g., data science notebooks or your own database.

-Interesting infrastructure and controls include: Docker containers & networking & volumes, Nginx routing, and Django auth modules.

-The Embedding API is out of scope for this document.
+Useful infrastructure controls include: your network controls (cloud and firewall), your database's security controls, and in Graphistry, the account system, the API token system, the configurable reverse proxy, Docker containers/networking/volumes, and for custom scenarios, the auth modules.

-## Assets
+## Attacker capabilities

+Self-hosted Graphistry is built with standard enterprise web attackers:

+* Network attackers that are unauthenticated
+* Compromised non-admin users accounts and API tokens

+The threat model excludes:

+* QoS attacks - contact for Graphistry Cloud which we manage
+* Admin takeovers at the level of the server or account system
+* Database attacks through misconfigured connectors, e.g., giving a Splunk analyst the ability to QoS attack Splunk through overly broad connector permissions

+## Role Hierarchy: Graphistry 1.0 vs. 2.0

+The 2.0 release (2019) expands from single-admin & untrusted web users to account-based:

+#### 1.0 (< 2019): Publishers and Viewers
+Aimed at both dedicated developer embedding scenarios and small trusted team settings where a trusted group of publishers (admins) analyzes data and publishes results to general network users.

+* Admins:
+  * Cases and Templates: Full - create, write, read, run
+  * Visualizations: Full - create, write, read, run, share
+* Viewers (web users):
+  * Visualizations: read, copy-on-write

+#### 2.0 (>= 2019): Admins, Users, and Viewers
+The 2.0 release expands authentication and authorization options for common shared enterprise analyst tool settings:

-* System
+* OS System admin: Full access
-* Connector config
+* Account admin:
-* Authored investigations + templates + visualizations
+  * Full: Connector config, logs, cases, templates, visualizations, accounts, Jupyter notebook account
+  * Cases & Templates are prioritized for safe User-level access in 2020
-* Notebooks
+* User:
+  * Visualization (owned): create, read, run, edit, share
+  * Visualization (shared): receive, read, run, copy-on-edit, share
+  * Shared Jupyter notebook account: full
-* Logs
+* Viewer:

-## Role hierarchy with asset access
+  * Visualization (shared): receive, read, run, copy-on-edit, share
+  * Viewers are *unauthenticated*; control at level of the reverse proxy or your network

+## Assets to protect
-* Admins: DB connector config (r/w/x), logs (r/w)
+* OS and logs
-* Analyst team: connectors (r/x), cases/templates/notebooks (r/w/x), visualizations (r/w/x)
-* Network user: visualizations (r/x)
+* System configuration, including optional database and API connectors
+* User account data
+* User API tokens
+* User-authored visualizations, investigations, and templates
+* Optional: notebooks when using the Graphistry-provided Jupyter instance

 ## Authentication

-* Web access: pluggable web auth (nginx/django)
+### Web
+* TLS: Auto-TLS (LE) or custom cert
+* JWT authentication for Browser Sessions and REST API tokens
+* JWT token maps to account & role: Admin, User, Viewer (= unauthenticated)

+### System

-* OS access: owner-controlled; recommend firewall restricts to http/https/ssh
+* OS access: Owner-controlled

-## Authorization:
-* Admins: OS access secured by owner (recommend: firewall + SSH key)
-* Analyst: Web login (enabled by admin), all analysts share web-based investigations & automations & notebooks
-* Network user: Generated visualizations shared via web keys with any network-connected user, with options for  read-only and read+write

-## Attack surfaces:
+## Attack surfaces
+* Supply chain: Packaged dependencies, binary delivery
 * HW+OS: Out of scope (contact for data-at-rest)
-* Supply chain: Delivered binary & packaged dependencies
-* Logs
+* Exported logs
+* Reverse proxy (Caddy, Nginx)
 * Web auth
-* Authenticated user: All web routes
+* Authenticated user: All web routes in case of a non-admin compromise
 * Authenticated user: Notebooks, which exposes notebook data volume mount and allows arbitrary code in the (restricted) notebook container
 * Network user: Access to viz service and volume mounts
-* Individual tools & frameworks, especially Docker, Nginx, NodeJS/Fastify/Express, Python, Nvidia RAPIDS, & Jupyter
+* Individual tools & frameworks, especially Docker, Caddy/Nginx, NodeJS, Python, Nvidia RAPIDS, & Jupyter

-## Architecture: Defense-in-depth & trust boundaries
+## Architecture: Defense-in-depth
-* Dependencies are explicitly versioned, and regularly updated based on community scan warnings (npm audit, docker, ...)
+* Dependencies:
+  * Explicit versioning
+  * Regular automatic scanning: npm audit, docker, ...
+  * Regular version updates
+* Delivery:
    * Software delivered via signed AWS S3 URL or cloud AMI/Marketplace
+* Config:
+  * Sensitive configs are marked and considered when logged
-* Config: App reads from environment variable or config mounts.
-Explicit schema tags sensitive values, and app respects those tags when emitting to logs or the UI.
+  * App reads from environment variable or config mounts
-* Isolated docker services with configured volume mounts: Resources are physically seperated, including limiting which mounts are exposed to the services exposed to network users vs. authenticated app regions.
-* Nginx container controls routes, including enforcing auth on public routes
+  * Warning: Graphistry logs are secured for levels INFO+; do not store logs in TRACE and DEBUG modes
+* Docker and GPU isolation:
+  * Provides isolation from exploits reaching the OS
+  * Audit volume mounts and GPU configuration flags for sharing preferences
+* Reverse proxy & firewalls
+  * Proxy: We use a 2 layer scheme: outward is the small and friendly Caddy system for admins (ex: TLS & sinkholes), and inner is Nginx for app control (ex: JWT enforcement)
+  * Firewall: Enterprise and cloud firewall settings are typically used to control Viewer-level access (ex: VPN-only) and System access (ex: SSH)
 * Service runtimes are primarily in managed languagues that enforce memory isolation & additional process isolation
-* Where the app does support providing code, approach taken of either whitelisting (e.g., client query parameters), and app-level or ephemeral interpreters (vs. reusing persistent DBs)
+  * Where the app does support user-generated code, the app uses conservative safelists (vs blacklists) and one-time sandboxed interpreters
 * HTTP activity is logged

 ## Additional Notes